azad25/erp-log-service/docker-log-service-plan.md

-orange dot icon for when starting add start,stop,restart respective buttons for each container use just icons for buttons, no title needed also add a icon to view all the rag lows in a modal, when clicked, a modal will full screen open and show all the logs of the selected container, and button for closing the modal
+orange dot icon for when starting add start,stop,restart respective buttons for each container use just icons for buttons, no title needed also add a icon beside each containers button to view all the related container logs in a modal, when clicked, a modal will full screen open and show all the logs of the selected container, and button for closing the modal the log list items in modal should have a background light green or light red based on success log or error logs new logs must slide in, old log slide out